 Contract managers operate our company owned petrol stations on a self-employed basis.

-You will be responsible for all of the station’s activities including the operation of one of our forecourt shops, overall site staffing, the sale of petrol and any other forecourt facilities.
+You will be responsible for all of the station’s activities including the operation of one of our forecourt shops, overall site staffing, the sale of petrol, our expanding ‘food to go’ offerings and any other forecourt facilities.

 As a contract manager, you’ll receive full training and ongoing MFG support.
 Our team will always be there to help make your business as successful as possible.